 - Appropriately priced capital

-This report provides insights from participating CDFIs and suggests questions to challenge and guide CDFI lenders as they explore new ways to address inequities in lending and join broader movements for racial equity.
+This report provides insights from participating CDFIs and suggests questions to challenge and guide CDFI lenders as they explore new ways to address inequities in lending and join broader movements for equity.